Hackyharish/Artificial-Neural-Network-and-Genetic-Algorithm-for-Adaptive-Urban-Traffic-Signal-Control-in-SUMO-/README.md

 # 🚦 Artificial Neural Network for Adaptive Urban Traffic Signal Control in SUMO

-**Authors:** Harish R, Namitha Madhu
+## 👩‍💻👨‍💻 Authors

+**Harish R** & **Namitha Madhu**
-*Department of Electrical and Electronics Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India*
+🏫 Department of Electrical and Electronics Engineering,
+Amrita Vishwa Vidyapeetham, Coimbatore, India

 ---

 ## 📄 Abstract

 Urban cities face major consequences from traffic congestion and long waiting times at intersections.
-The conventionally used fixed-time traffic signals are inefficient since they cannot adapt dynamically to fluctuating traffic conditions.
+Fixed-time traffic signals are inefficient since they cannot adapt dynamically to fluctuating traffic conditions.

-This work presents a **Neuro-Evolutionary approach** that combines a **Genetic Algorithm (GA)** and an **Artificial Neural Network (ANN)** to optimize signal timings based on real-time traffic density.
+This work presents a **Neuro-Evolutionary approach** combining a **Genetic Algorithm (GA)** and an **Artificial Neural Network (ANN)** to optimize signal timings based on real-time traffic density.

-* The **ANN** acts as the controller, dynamically allocating green times.
+* **ANN**: Controller that dynamically allocates green times.
-* The **GA** optimizes ANN weights to minimize total waiting time and delay.
+* **GA**: Optimizes ANN weights to minimize total waiting time and delay.

-The system is implemented in **Python** and simulated using **SUMO (Simulation of Urban Mobility)**.
-Real-world data from a traffic junction in **Bremen, Germany**, was used for validation.
-The proposed GA-ANN system demonstrated a **79.31% improvement** in total waiting time over conventional fixed-time control.
+Implemented in **Python** and simulated using **SUMO (Simulation of Urban Mobility)**.
+Real-world data from a traffic junction in **Bremen, Germany** was used for validation.
+The GA-ANN system demonstrated a **79.31% improvement** in total waiting time over conventional fixed-time control.

 **Keywords:** Neuroevolution, Genetic Algorithm, Artificial Neural Network, Traffic Signal Optimization, SUMO, Intelligent Transportation Systems